 Before heading to the office with a catalog and order forms, look in the company's employee handbook.
 If it's not clear what the rules are, consult your human resources and your immediate supervisor.

 Even if you're allowed to solicit at work, there might be some stipulations.
 Some companies might allow you to solicit from your desk, others might request that you put the order forms in a central location like a break room or coffee station.
 Or you might be told that soliciting anything, even for your children, is against company policy.

 Abide by the rules without hard feelings.
 The rules are there for a reason, and they might change before the next promotion your child brings home, so check with the company each time.

-Even if your company policy clearly allows you to solicit for fundraisers at the office, discuss it with your supervisor.
+Even if your company policy clearly allows you to solicit for fundraisers at the office, discuss it with your boss.
 Tell them the day you want to start and when you want it to end.
 They are much more likely to be supportive if they're in the loop and knows that you understand there are rules.